LandingHeart/imageProcessing/README.md

 # Image processing with Python and OpenCv
-### press Q to exit
+### press Q to exit, main.py video output. face.py to see actual face recognition with tracking.

 ### To run in terminal cd to folder and
 ```
-python main.py to see video output.
-run python face.py to see actual face recognition with tracking.
+python face.py
 ```

 ### To display video and out put to avi, but needed it to be converted to .mov to view footage use online converter.